All about neurones

 Messages are sent around the body as action potentials carried along the neurones.
 The action potential usually starts at the axon hillock and moves down the axon, like a message moving along a telephone wire.
 This movement happens due to changes in the balance of electrical charge inside and outside the cell, at points along the axon.

-The electrical charge at any point along the axon depends on the amount of ions inside and outside the cell.
+The amount of electrical charge at any point along the axon depends on the amount of ions inside and outside the cell.
 Ions can pass through the cell membrane, and into or out of the cell, through ion channels (like gateways).
 The cell membrane controls what ions can pass through at any time by opening and closing the channels.

 Stage 1 – how messages are carried along a neurone

-The electrical charge of a cell depends on the number of ions inside and outside it, and how easily they can flow over the cell membrane.
+The amount of electrical charge of a cell also depends on the number of ions inside and outside it, and how easily they can flow over the cell membrane.
 Because of their electrical charge, ions try to balance themselves inside and outside the cell.
 But some ions can pass through the cell membrane more easily than others and so they do not become balanced.

 Action potentials are events that cause the cell membrane of the neurone to depolarise and repolarise.
 This is because they change the amount of ions inside and outside the cell, which then change the electrical charge of the cell.
 This is how messages travel along a neurone.